Skip to content

 • Assorted tropical fruits: Try fresh durian, mangosteen, and rambutan.

 One of the best things about Brunei is that their local food is very affordable, which costs 1 BND!
 My favorite local Bruneian dish would definitely be the famous “Nasi Katok.”
 My tour guide shared a back story behind the dish name, wherein its name comes from the tradition of customers knocking on the rice seller’s door to place an order.
-In Malay, “Nasi” means rice in Malay, and “katok” means knock.
+In Malay, “Nasi” means rice, and “katok” means knock.

 Kampong Ayer – The Water Village